mozilla/datazilla/README.md

 7. yum install memcached.x86_64 python-memcached.noarch

 8. Download the most recent version of [django] [10] and install it.
+If there is already a version of django installed on your system, make sure it's 1.3.1 or later.
+If not make sure to completely delete the pre-existing django version from your system before installing the new one.

 9. git clone https://github.com/jeads/datasource, python setup.py install